Making The Most of Your Race Listing on RunIreland.com

-The Tralee Marathon will take place on the 20th April 2019, it will be a stand alone 26.2 Mile event.
+The Tralee Marathon will take place on Saturday 11th April 2020, it will be a stand alone 26.2 Mile event.
 The route will be the original 2013 route (Tralee, Ardfert, Fenit, Spa, Tralee).
 The Race Director will be Jim McNeice.
-Mile 25 of the Tralee Marathon pictured at sunset.
-This is the route for the 2019 Tralee Marathon.
-The Marathon will start at 9am on the 20th April.
-It will start outside the Aqua Dome, heading to Ardfert, Barrow,…Find out more »
+The Marathon will start at 9am on the 11th April.
+It will start outside the Aqua Dome, heading to Ardfert, Barrow, and then onto Fenit, after which the route heads back to Tralee via the Spa, the Kerries, and Blennerville.…Find out more »

 GLENDALOUGH LAP OF THE GAP A marathon through the scenic heart of County Wicklow starting in Glendalough and taking in the 'Sally Gap'.
 Plenty of hills are repaid with plenty of scenery and a warm Wicklow welcome!
 Cyclists have long known the allure of the 'Lap of the Gap' circuit taking you from the village of Laragh to the highland pass of Sallygap and back past Lough Tay (the 'Guiness Lake').
 A scenic route with plenty of ups and plenty…Find out more »

-Kildare Town Sports Partners are delighted to announce that "The Thoroughbred Run Kildare" will go to post again in 2019.
-You are now officially under starter’s orders; get training the date is 16th June 2019, Father’s Day!
-We are growing every year and the 2019 event will again see us host a four race card, That’s a Marathon, half marathon, 10k and 5k.
-As you have come to expect all four races will pass through the Irish National Stud with the…Find out more »
+Kildare Town Sports Partners are delighted to announce that "The Thoroughbred Run Kildare" will go to post again in 2020.
+You are now officially under starters orders; get training the date is Sunday 21st June 2020, Father’s Day!
+We are growing every year and this event has Sold Out for the last 2 years, the 2020 event will again see us host a four-race card, That’s a Marathon, half marathon, 10k and 5k.
+As you have come to expect all four…Find out more »